 UNSW’s Doctor of Philosophy (PhD) Risk & Actuarial Studies will prepare you to become a globally focused and socially engaged research leader.
-You’ll join a cohort of high-achieving research students and benefit from interdisciplinary engagement with your cohort.
+You’ll join a cohort of high-achieving research students working at the forefront of research in actuarial studies, risk analytics, superannuation and population ageing, alongside leaders in the field (ranked 1st in the UNL Global Research Rankings of Actuarial Science and Risk Management & InsuranceTM).
 This is your opportunity to become integrated into the UNSW Business School’s community of scholars.

 You’ll then pursue full-time research under the supervision of high-profile UNSW academics, culminating in a doctoral thesis.
-There will also be exciting opportunities to develop your teaching portfolio.
+There will also be exciting opportunities throughout to interact with industry leaders, and to develop your teaching portfolio.
+The training is geared toward preparing you for a career in academia, although other career paths (e.g., consulting, government, industry, non-profit) are also enabled.

 Your PhD thesis will showcase your research skills and enable you to make an original contribution to your field.